 - Release Date

-With Vichy France under Pétain’s rule and collaborating with Nazi Germany, the French maquis operated under a veil of indistinguishable subterfuge, driven by uncommon patriotism.
+With Vichy France under Pétain’s rule and collaborating with Nazi Germany, the French maquis operated under a veil of subterfuge, driven by uncommon patriotism.
 Barely visible through the thick fog of World War II history, save for an obscure profile, French Resistance guerrillas have received mostly idealized depictions in film.
-Though their struggle often makes for an interesting wartime yarn, in distinguishing a more true-to-spirit Resistance, without glorifying the depiction of violence, audiences have Jean-Pierre Melville’s film Army of Shadows (L’Armée des ombres).
-Based on the 1943 book by Belle du jour novelist Joseph Kessel, Melville wrote and filmed the picture between Le samouraï (1967) and Le Cercle rouge (1970).
-The director steps out of his skin as the réalisateur of cool crime pictures—a reputation well established after the director’s 1955 masterwork Bob le flambeur.
-He employs a similar mood and character types from those films, often showing members of the Resistance with a fatalistic approach toward their practice, just as Melville’s Bob has for gambling or Jef Costello has as a gun for hire.
-Melville’s Resistance seems an inevitable pathway to death, his characters walking dutifully onward as they barely survive exposure, double-cross, or moral ambiguities intrinsic to their station.
-This dynamic elevates Melville’s reputation in America beyond his then-customary standing as a gangster film director.
-In fact, if we look at his films Silence and Léon Morin, prêtre, we can see a pseudo war trilogy, unconnected, but enclosed in Melville’s significant observations about World War II.
+Though their struggle often makes for an exciting wartime yarn, in distinguishing a more true-to-spirit Resistance, without glorifying the depiction of violence, audiences have Jean-Pierre Melville’s film Army of Shadows (L’Armée des ombres).
+Based on the 1943 book by Belle du jour novelist Joseph Kessel, Melville wrote and filmed the picture between his more well-known Le samouraï (1967) and Le Cercle rouge (1970).
+The director steps out of his skin as the réalisateur of cool crime pictures—a reputation well established after his 1955 masterwork, Bob le flambeur.
+He employs a similar mood and character types from those films, often showing members of the Resistance with a fatalistic devotion to their work, just as Melville’s Bob has for gambling, or Jef Costello has as a gun for hire.
+Melville’s Resistance is an inevitable pathway to death, his characters walking dutifully onward as they barely survive exposure, double-cross, or moral ambiguities intrinsic to their station.
+This dynamic elevates Melville’s reputation in America beyond his then-customary status as a gangster film director.
+In fact, if we look at his films Silence and Léon Morin, prêtre, we can see a pseudo war trilogy, unconnected but enclosed in Melville’s significant observations about World War II.